-Self-Evaluation

 The institution meets the standard.
-The president works with College Council to ensure that institutional practices and decision making processes are aligned.
-For example, when the Budget Committee was established special care was taken to ensure that its charge was inclusive of the Mission, aligned with Program Review Processes and the Strategic Plan.
-The charge and membership of the Budget Committee was properly reviewed and approved by College Council, as well as Academic Senate and Classified Senate before being added to AP 2510 for approval.
-Another example where the president and campus processes were instrumental in ensuring adherence to campus policies is the proposed K-12 Bridge Project between SBCCD, SBUSD and a non-profit public benefit corporation.
-The president brought the MOU to the attention of College Council and Academic Senate noting concerns that the MOU would inaugurate changes in current campus practice, and indicated that this specific MOU had not been established through the appropriate SBVC processes.
-[Evidence 9/4/14; 9/18/14 Academic Senate Minutes]
+The president works with College Council to ensure that institutional practices and decision-making processes are aligned.
+For example, when the Budget Committee was established, special care was taken to ensure that its charge (11.82) was inclusive of the mission, aligned with program review processes and the Strategic Plan.
+The charge and membership of the Budget Committee was properly reviewed and approved by the College Council as well as Academic Senate and Classified Senate before being added to AP2510 (11.9) for approval.
+Another example where the president and campus processes were instrumental in ensuring adherence to campus policies is the proposed K-12 Bridge Project between SBCCD, SBUSD, and a nonprofit public benefit corporation.
+The president brought the MOU to the attention of the College Council and the Academic Senate noting concerns that the MOU would inaugurate changes in current campus practice, and indicating that this specific MOU had not been established through the appropriate SBVC processes (11.83).

-Actionable Improvement Plan

-None

 IV.B.2.d.
 The president effectively controls budget and expenditures.